Quick Hits

 Ryan Hammoud, Stefania Tognin, Lucie Burgess, Nicol Bergou, Michael Smythe, Johanna Gibbons, Neil Davidson, Alia Afifi, Ioannis Bakolis, Andrea Mechelli.

-Smartphone-based ecological momentary assessment reveals mental health benefits of birdlife
+Smartphone-based ecological momentary assessment reveals mental health benefits of birdlife.

 Scientific Reports, 2022; 12 (1)